almene/schemeDev/README.md

 Biohansel requires a strain-specific fasta format scheme to be able to classify samples.
 Schemes exist for some common clonal pathogens, but there are many untapped applications.
-This module includes functions to aid in the generation of k-mers linked to predefined groups to serve as the basis for automatic scheme development
+This module includes functions to aid in the generation of k-mers linked to predefined groups to serve as the basis for automatic scheme development.
+The only test of k-mer quality is the exclusion of k-mers with degenerate bases.
+Further filtering of output kmers will be required to improve the quality of the biohansel scheme.

 ## Getting Started